News

 As nations across the world seek to enhance connectivity and generate electricity offshore, the density of cables and pipelines is growing dramatically.

-According to industry estimates, approximately 1.4million kilometres of submarine telecommunications cables accounting for approximately 95% of international data transmission ( TeleGeography 2024), while substantial pipeline networks carry vital hydrocarbons across vast distances.
+According to industry estimates, approximately 1.4million kilometres of submarine telecommunications cables accounting for approximately 95% of international data transmission ( TeleGeography, 2024), while substantial pipeline networks carry vital hydrocarbons across vast distances.

 Shipping hazards associated with underwater cables and pipelines